matter-labs/era-contracts/docs/upgrade_history/gateway_upgrade/upgrade_process.md

 - The new DA validation mechanism is there and so the ChainAdmin should set the new DA validator pair.
 - If a chain should be a permanent rollup, the ChainAdmin should call the `makePermanentRollup()` function.

-It is preferrable that all the steps above are executed in a multicall for greater convenience, though it is not mandatory.
+It is preferable that all the steps above are executed in a multicall for greater convenience, though it is not mandatory.

 This upgrade adds a lot of new chain parameters and so these [should be managed carefully](../../chain_management/admin_role.md).